-5 Days of War was directed by Renny Harlin (Driven, The Adventures of Ford Fairlane), written by Mikko Alanne (The 33, The Long Road Home) and David Battle, and stars Rupert Friend (Starred Up, At Eternity’s Gate), Emmanuelle Chriqui (Super Troopers 2, Entourage), Richard Coyle (Coupling, Pusher), Rade Serbedzija (X-Men: First Class, Scene of the Crash), Johnathon Schaech (Marauders, Arsenal), Andy Garcia (The Godfather: Part III, Big Gold Brick), and Val Kilmer (Song to Song, Willow).
+5 Days of War was directed by Renny Harlin (Die Hard 2: Die Harder, The Adventures of Ford Fairlane), written by Mikko Alanne (The 33, The Long Road Home) and David Battle, and stars Rupert Friend (Starred Up, At Eternity’s Gate), Emmanuelle Chriqui (Super Troopers 2, Entourage), Richard Coyle (Coupling, Pusher), Rade Serbedzija (X-Men: First Class, Scene of the Crash), Johnathon Schaech (Marauders, Arsenal), Andy Garcia (The Godfather: Part III, Big Gold Brick), and Val Kilmer (Song to Song, Willow).
 It follows a group of people caught in the crossfire of the south Osettia War who seek to escape with imagery concerning the evils committed during the conflict.

 The Plot: No shortage of noble ideas reside in the basis for 5 Days of War; bringing the most stressful extreme of journalistic endeavours to the forefront of a narrative isn’t an easy task as it requires a balance of accuracy and invention to frame a compelling story; a task the movie fails upwards at.